Quantum estimation bound of Gaussian matrix permanent: Results

-We name our new finding in Eq.~\eqref{eq:Kanexpression} the Glynn-Kan formula in this paper.
+We name our new finding in Eq.~\eqref{eq:Kanexpression} the Glynn-Kan-Huh (GKH) formula in this paper.
 Thus, Per($A$) can be interpreted as an average of $2^{2N}$ $N$-th power of binary functions by Eq.~\eqref{eq:Kanexpression}.
+The implication of the GKH formula is discussed in Appendix A.

-At a glance, our new formula for permanents in Eq.~\eqref{eq:Kanexpression} is exponentially more inefficient compared with the original Ryser's formula, Eq.~\eqref{eq:Ryser}.
-However, our new formula is suitable for developing a BQP quantum algorithm for permanents because they are composed of an expectation value of $N$-th powers of the binary function, i.e. $\vec{x'}^{\transpose}A \vec{x}$.
-We use these formulas to develop quantum algorithms for estimating the permanents of arbitrary square matrices.
-In the following section, we develop quantum algorithms for multiplicative error and additive error approximation of matrix permanents.
+At a glance, our new formula for permanents in Eq.~\eqref{eq:Kanexpression} is exponentially more inefficient compared with the original Ryser formula, Eq.~\eqref{eq:Ryser}.
+However, our new formula is suitable for developing quantum algorithms for permanents because they are composed of an expectation value of $N$-th powers of the binary function, i.e. $\vec{x'}^{\transpose}A \vec{x}$.
+In the following section, we develop a quantum algorithm for additive error approximation of matrix permanents.